Board of Visitors

 Closed sessions may be held for specific matters.
 These matters are enumerated in the Code of Virginia, as amended.
 In order to assemble in closed session, the Board must approve a specific motion which cites each item to be considered in closed session, with appropriate reference to the exemption in the FOI statutes.
 Discussion in closed session is restricted to the items so identified.

 Section 3a.
-Electronic Meetings
+Electronic ("All-Virtual") Meetings

 An “all-virtual meeting” is a meeting conducted by electronic means during which all members who participate do so remotely rather than being assembled in one physical location and to which public access is provided through electronic communication means.

-“Remote participation” is participation by an individual Board member via electronic means in a meeting where a quorum of the public body is otherwise physically assembled. (§2.2-3708.2 and .3, Code of Virginia, as amended).
+“Remote participation” is participation by an individual Board member via electronic means in a meeting where a quorum of the public body is otherwise physically assembled.

 Section 4.
 Officers